 WWII Anti-Aircraft Gun at Pendennis Castle

 Within 1.5km of the coast, bare metal degrades twenty times faster than further inland.
 Coastal guns are regularly battered by strong winds blowing corrosive moisture and salt spray over them.
-Sadly, the sea air has taken its toll on this WWII anti-aircraft gun located at Pendennis Castle in Falmouth, Cornwall.
+The sea air had taken its toll on this WWII anti-aircraft gun located at Pendennis Castle in Falmouth, Cornwall.

 The QF (quick firing) 3.7-inch AA (anti-aircraft) gun was designed in the 1930s.
 By 1941 it was the main British anti-aircraft gun of the Second World War.
 It could fire 10 - 20 shells per minute, reaching up to 30,000ft.
 From April 1944, 16 of these mobile 3.7-inch AA guns were sent down to Falmouth to cover the build-up of troops and supplies embarking for the D Day landings.

-Unfortunately, this example is suffering from extensive corrosion.
-The holes and thinning surface resulting from continued corrosion of the metal are affecting the gun's structural stability, especially where water has been collecting.
-We need to deconstruct the gun to remove paint and corrosion using air abrasion cleaning.
-We also need to repaint the surface, wax internal areas and re-install it on a new platform to prevent its wheels sinking into the grass.
+This example was suffering from extensive corrosion but work has been completed to return this gun to its former glory.
+The holes and thinning surface resulting from continued corrosion of the metal affected the gun's structural stability, especially where water has been collecting.
+We had to deconstruct the gun to remove paint and corrosion using air abrasion cleaning.
+We also repainted the surface, wax internal areas and re-installed it on a new platform to prevent its wheels sinking into the grass.

 18th-Century Cannons at Etal Castle